A Group of Soldiers Hikes up A Grassy Hill in Rugged Terrain, Preparing for The Endurance Challenges Outlined in A 12-Week Military Running Program

 Setting Realistic Goals

-When setting realistic goals, it is important to make them specific, measurable, achievable, relevant, and time-bound (SMART).
+When setting realistic goals, it is important to make them specific, measurable, achievable, relevant, and time-bound, or SMART.
 For example, instead of saying, “I want to run faster,” one could aim to “reduce my 2-mile run time by 2 minutes in 12 weeks”.

 Break down these larger goals into smaller milestones to stay motivated.
 Weekly or bi-weekly check-ins can help ensure the individual is on track to meet their objectives.